 7. Remember to Stretch Your Legs

 Have you ever driven through Kansas?
-Road trips can be grueling when there’s not much to do or see for hours on end.
+Summer road trips can be grueling when there’s not much to do or see for hours on end.
 Scheduling frequent breaks can make the trip that much more enjoyable.

 Scheduling bathroom breaks might sound a little silly, but the occasional stop to stretch is a smart idea.
 Plan periodic breaks to walk around in your online calendar.